andreabradpitto/Mentore-Group-Project/README.md

 The triggering keywords that you can direct to particular topic:

 * I like school or **school** – questions regarding school subjects
-* I like maths or **maths** -- questions regarding maths (also, PROBABLITY also can be used as it is a subtopic of maths)
+* I like maths or **maths** – questions regarding maths (also, **Probability** also can be used as it is a subtopic of maths)
-* I like geography or **geography** -- questions regarding geography (also, CONTINENTS also can be used as it is a subtopic of geography)
+* I like geography or **geography** – questions regarding geography (also, **Continents** also can be used as it is a subtopic of geography)
-* I like physics or **physics** -- questions regarding physics (also, KINEMATICS also can be used as it is a subtopic of physics)
+* I like physics or **physics** – questions regarding physics (also, **Knimenatics** also can be used as it is a subtopic of physics)

+The positive and negative user answers to get a positive and negative replies of the particular topic:

+* **"yes", "Yes", "ok", "Ok", "Fine", "sure", "Sure", "Of course", "of course"** – In this case, robot will reply with positive sentence.
+* **"No", "no"**  – In this case, robot will reply with negative sentence.
 * Click **ctrl+c** to end the conversation.

-(Note: When you end the convo and start again, make sure to delete credentials.txt and clients\0 folder, and then follow the same procedure as above)
+(Note: When you end the convo and start again, make sure to delete credentials.txt and clients\0  in (Flask_Caresses) folder, and then follow the same procedure as above **instructions**)

 ## 📰 Additional information
-A small video is attached here just for an idea of how to run.(soon to be done) VIDEO
+A small video is attached here just for an idea of how to run.(soon to be done)

-**Mentore** has been coded with Ubuntu 20.04, but it has also been tested on Windows 10, and no issues were found.

-The window size of **Mentore** is set by default to 800×480, in order to match the screen resolution of the robot used in the overall project, *A Motivational And Entertaining Ontology-based Robotic System For Education*.
+VIDEO

 Head over to the [doc folder](https://github.com/andreabradpitto/Mentore-Group-Project/tree/GUI/doc) to check the [Group Project Proposal](https://github.com/andreabradpitto/Mentore-Group-Project/tree/GUI/doc/Group%20Project%20proposal.docx), the [papers](https://github.com/andreabradpitto/Mentore-Group-Project/tree/GUI/doc/papers) on which our work is based, and some other useful resources.